Android OS privacy settings: Tight level

 2. If you do not want notifications to disturb you at night, tap Sleeping.

-3. By default, Do Not Disturb mode is enabled every night from 10PM to 7AM.
-To configure your own schedule, tap the gear icon on the right.
-In the opened menu, you will be able to specify the days of the week and the time.
+• By default, Do Not Disturb mode is enabled every night from 10PM to 7AM.
+To set up a custom schedule, tap the name of the menu item.
+In the opened menu, you will be able to specify the days of the week and the time;

-4. If you do not want to be distracted by notifications during events from your Calendar, tap Event.
+• If you do not want to be distracted by notifications during events from your Calendar, tap Event.
+To select a calendar or set up schedule exceptions, tap the name of the menu item.

 Limit device usage